cov-lineages/grinch/README.md

   -v, --version         show program's version number and exit
 ```

+## General usage
+We do not expect most users to run grinch themselves, particularly now as the bulk download from GISAID is pretty large.
+We have provided the aggregate data for both the grinch reports and lineage pages at https://github.com/cov-lineages/lineages-website and they can be seen at https://cov-lineages.org/global_report.html.

 ## How to deploy a local version of the grinch pipeline
 - Clone this repository
 - Create the conda environment from the environment.yml file with `conda env create -f environment.yml`